Originally posted on May 5 2021.

-As I shared with those Londoners who considered my candidacy for Mayor nearly three years ago, I have a real passion for public service.
-More importantly, I am at a place in my life where I believe my skills and operating experience can be of significant benefit to the provincial government as it begins to turn its attention towards rebuilding our economy and restoring the public services our citizens should expect and deserve.
+As I shared with those Londoners who considered my candidacy for Mayor nearly three years ago, I have a passion to serve our community.
+I am at a place in my life where I believe my skills and operating experience can be of significant benefit to our provincial government as it begins to turn its attention towards rebuilding our economy and restoring the public services our citizens should expect and deserve.

 I am also motivated by the many challenges before us: